 Winter Weather Information

 Predicting weather and road conditions is a challenge, particularly in a district that spans two counties and experiences different conditions from one end of the school district to the other.
 Regardless of the challenges, the safety of each of our students is the Kuna School District's priority.
-The District follows these guidelines for deciding to close school due to inclement weather;
+The district follows these guidelines for deciding to close school due to inclement weather;

 The Kuna School District strives to hold school whenever possible and only call an emergency closure when the situation warrants such action.
-District policy and procedures conform to Idaho Code 33-512 regarding governance of schools when adverse weather, facility failures or other conditions interfere with normal operations of the District.
+District policy and procedures conform to Idaho Code 33-512 regarding the governance of schools when adverse weather, facility failures or other conditions interfere with normal operations of the District.

 - Text Message